British undergraduate degree classification: First-class honours

 First-class honours, referred to as a "first", is the highest honours classification and indicates high academic achievement.
 Historically, first-class honours were uncommon, but since 2019 a first has been awarded to nearly thirty percent of graduates of British universities.
-The increase is said by some commentators to be due to student-demanded grade inflation rather than students' academic ability.
+The increase is said by some commentators to be due to student-demanded grade inflation rather than an improvement in students' academic ability.

 In the early 1990s, first-class honours went to about 7% of graduates, or about one student in 15.
 The percentages of graduates achieving a first vary greatly by university and course studied.
 Students of law are least likely to gain a first, while students of mathematical sciences are most likely to gain a first.

-A first-class honours degree is sometimes colloquially referred to in rhyming slang as a "Geoff" after Geoff Hurst, the English 1966 FIFA World Cup footballer, or as a "Damien", after the contemporary artist Damien Hirst.
+A first-class honours degree is sometimes colloquially referred to in rhyming slang as a "Geoff" after Geoff Hurst, the English 1966 FIFA World Cup footballer.

 Upper second-class honours

 The upper division is commonly abbreviated to "2:1" or "II.i" (pronounced two-one).
 The 2:1 is a minimum requirement for entry to many postgraduate courses in the UK.
 It is also required for the award of a research council postgraduate studentship in the UK, although a combination of qualifications and experience equal to a 2:1 is also acceptable.
 This is often interpreted as possession of a master's degree (sometimes at merit level or above) in addition to a 2:2 undergraduate degree.

 The percentage of candidates who achieve upper second-class honours can vary widely by degree subject, as well as by university.

 A 2:1 degree ("two-one") is sometimes referred to as an "Attila" (after Attila the Hun) or a "Trevor Nunn" in rhyming slang in the UK.

 Until 1986, the University of Oxford did not distinguish between upper and lower second-class degrees.